libero/editor-s3-bucket-importer/README.md

 # editor-s3-bucket-importer

-Service to monitor and import manuscripts from AWS S3 Buckets
+Service to monitor and import articles from AWS S3 Buckets